 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas was open plan in nature and reception staff took this into account when they were dealing with patients.
+The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.